alecramsay/T/docs/commands/select.md

 # select

-Select rows that match a condition.
+Select rows from the table on the top of the stack that match a condition.
 Discard the rest.
+Pop that table off and push the new table onto the stack.

 ## Examples